dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 // check whether a string is empty assert(''.isEmpty() == true);

-// strings with only whitespace are not empty assert('  '.isEmpty() == false);
+// strings with only white space are not empty assert('  '.isEmpty() == false);
 {% endpc %}

 #### Regular expressions

 The [RegExp](http://api.dartlang.org/dart_core/RegExp.html)
-interface has the same capabilities as JavaScript regular expressions.
+interface provides the same capabilities as JavaScript regular expressions.
 Use regular expressions for efficient searching and pattern matching of strings.